 The recent reinstallation of the J. Paul Getty Museum’s antiquities collection at the Getty Villa provided a great opportunity for the conservation team to take a closer look at each object.
+Examining artifacts prior to display is essential for understanding their stability and condition.
+It’s also a good time to update our analytical records and take new images for documentation.

-One particularly interesting object that came into the lab to be prepared for installation is a Villanovan situla, or bucket, dating to the later eighth century BC.
+One particularly interesting object that came into the lab to be prepared for installation is a Villanovan situla, or bucket, dating to the later eighth century B.C.
 Made of copper alloy, this situla is a fine example of decorative metalworking techniques.
 Our analysis focused on how it was originally made as well as its current condition, which helped us determine a plan for treatment and display.

 Construction of the Situla

 The Villanovans, an Iron Age culture that occupied northern and central Italy just before the Etruscans, excelled in the production of bronze artifacts, especially armor, jewelry, and a range of domestic artifacts.
-A hallmark of both cultures is the situla, a multipurpose vessel used in households as well as for cremation burials in tombs.
+A hallmark of both cultures is the situla, a multipurpose vessel used in households, as well as for cremation burials in tombs.

 Several features of the situla, such as the twisted rod handles and the pattern of raised rivets, are commonly found on comparable examples from Iron Age Italy and northern Europe.
 Even though this bucket may have been a mundane object, its features reveal a level of skilled craftsmanship that goes far beyond utilitarian needs.